Please log in to watch this conference skillscast.

 - Hedy: Creating a Gradual Programming Language (SkillsCast recorded in October 2021)

-- Embedded Rust: Beginners Workshop (Online Course on 9th December 2021)
+- Embedded Rust: Beginners Workshop (Online Workshop on 30th June 2022)